vestrel00/contacts-android/README.md

     .commit()
 ```

+> For more info, read [How do I update contacts?](/howto/howto-update-contacts.md)

-If we no longer like John Doe, we can **delete** him from our life,
+If we no longer like John Doe, we can **DELETE** him from our life,

 ```kotlin
 Contacts(context)